couchbase/cbft/DESIGN.md

   system as the Cfg backend.

 * An index in cbft is split or partitioned into multiple index partitions, known as PIndexes.
-A PIndex has a 1-to-1 relationship with a bleve full-text index.
+Roughly speaking, a PIndex has a 1-to-1 relationship with a bleve full-text index.
 To process query requests, a query needs to be scatter-gather'ed across the multiple PIndexes of an index.

 * This partitioning of indexes into PIndexes happens at index creation time (i.e., index definition time).
-To keep things simple for now, we assume that the number of PIndexes that are allocated per index does not change over the life of an index (although that might be a future feature).
+To keep things simple for now, we assume that the number of PIndexes that are allocated per index doesn't change over the life of an index (although that might be a future feature).

-* As the cbft cluster topology changes, however, the assignment of which cbft nodes are responsible for which PIndexes can change. e.g., cbft node 00 is responsibile for "PIndex af977b".
-When a second cbft node 01 joins the cbft cluster, the "planner" subsystem in cbft might reassign PIndex af977b from cbft node 00 to cbft node 01.
+* As the cbft cluster topology changes, however, the assignment of which cbft nodes are responsible for which PIndexes can change, due to reassignments from a cbft subsystem called the planner.  e.g., cbft node 00 is responsibile for "PIndex af977b".
+When a second cbft node 01 joins the cbft cluster, the planner reassigns PIndex af977b from cbft node 00 to cbft node 01.

-* With regards to PIndex partitioning, a PIndex is configured (at index definition time) with a source of data (like a couchbase bucket).
-That data source will have one or more source partitions (VBuckets).
+* At index definition time, a PIndex is also configured with a source of data (like a couchbase bucket).
+That data source will have one or more source partitions (like, VBuckets).
 For example, the beer-sample bucket has 1024 VBuckets.
 So, we could say something like...
   * "PIndex af977b" is assigned to cover VBuckets 0 through 199;
   * "PIndex 34fe22" is assigned to cover VBuckets 200 through 399;
-  * and so on with more PIndexes up to VBucket 1023.
+  * and so on with more PIndexes to cover up to VBucket 1023.

-* A PIndex can be replicated, where each PIndex replica will be independently built up from from direct DCP streams from KV engines.
+* An index can also be configured to be replicated.
+In that case, the planner merely assigns a PIndex to more than one node.
+Each PIndex replica or instance will be independently built up from from direct DCP streams from KV engines.
 That is, cbft uses star topology for PIndex replication instead of chain topology.
 So, we could say something like...
-  * "PIndex af977b", which is assigned to cover VBuckets 0 through 199,
-  is assigned to cbft nodes 001 and 004.
+  * PIndex af977b, which is assigned by the planner to cover VBuckets 0 through 199, is assigned to cbft nodes 001 and 004.
-  * When cbft node 004 is removed from the cbft cluster, then "PIndex af977b is reassigned to cbft nodes 001 and 002.
+  * When cbft node 004 is removed from the cbft cluster, then PIndex af977b is reassigned by the planner to cbft nodes 001 and 002.

 -------------------------------------------------
 # cbftint Design